Motorcycle engine – Understanding the different types

 L Twin motorcycle engine

-Here, two cylinders are arranged to form an L over a common crankshaft with a 90-degree angle between cylinders.
-The company that widely uses L Twin engines is Ducati.
-Several Ducati models use L Twin to gain high revving capabilities.
+Here, two cylinders are arranged to form an L over a common crankshaft with a 90-degree angle between them.
+Ducati is a company that widely uses L Twin engines.
+Several Ducati models use L Twin to gain high-revving capabilities.

 Example: Ducati Scrambler Icon